DataTalksClub/mlops-zoomcamp/03-orchestration/homework.md

 * 75
 * 100

-## Q6.Find the right command to view all work-queues
+## Q6.
+Creating a work-queue

+In order to run this flow, you will need an agent and a work queue.
+Because we scheduled our flow or every month, it won't really get picked up by an agent.
+For this exercise, create a work-queue from the UI and view it using the CLI.

 For all CLI commands with Prefect, you can use `--help` to get more information.

 For example,
 * prefect --help
 * prefect work-queue --help

+What is the command to view the available work-queues?

 * prefect work-queue inspect
 * prefect work-queue ls